8 Days Mount Kilimanjaro Lemosho Route

 - Personal hire gear such as trekking poles, sleeping bags, etc.

-- Additional lodge nights if early decent from the mountain $150 per room<
+- Additional lodge nights if early descent from the mountain $150 per room<

 Lemosho 8 days 7 nights $ 2,870 per person